 Recollections from Life Member Ted Baker (August 2015)

-First game and A.G.M. was at Croydon G.C. on Friday 7th December 1984.
+The first game and A.G.M. was at Croydon G.C. on Friday 7th December 1984.
 I think there were approximately 100 players.

 Bob Saunders and Eric Davey were the instigators of this first game and the following A.G.M. resulted in the E.S.V.G.A. being formed.
 After A.G.M.
 Bob detailed what he and Eric envisaged and Vic Hill of VVGA gave a brief rundown of veteran golf in Victoria and Australia.